ibm-cloud-docs/log-analysis/infrastructure/monitor_cfapp_logs.md

     {: screen}

-### Step 4: Verify that CF app logs are displayed through the logging UI
+### Step 4: Verify that CF app logs are displayed through the logging web UI
 {: #monitor_cfapp_logs_drains_step4}

-Launch the logging UI.
+Launch the logging web UI.
 Then, search for your CF application logs.
 For more information, see [Filtering logs](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-view_logs#view_logs_step5).

 Try also some of these tasks:
 - [Search logs](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-view_logs#view_logs_step6)